-Section 2.2 Permeability
+Section 4.2 Permeability

-As per M9, the assessment of permeability should preferentially be based on the extent of absorption derived from human pharmacokinetic studies, e.g., absolute bioavailability or mass balance.
-Permeability can be also assessed by validated and standardized in vitro methods using Caco-2 cells, as outlined in M9 Annex I.
+As per the guideline, the assessment of permeability should preferentially be based on the extent of absorption derived from human pharmacokinetic studies, e.g., absolute bioavailability or mass balance.
+Permeability can be also assessed by validated and standardized in vitro methods using Caco-2 cells, as outlined in Appendix 1 of the guideline.

-As is stated in M9, "Human in vivo data derived from published literature (e.g., product knowledge and bioavailability studies) may be acceptable, keeping in mind that peer reviewed articles may not contain the necessary details of the testing to make a judgement regarding the quality of the results."
+As is stated in the guideline, "Human in vivo data derived from published literature (e.g., product knowledge and bioavailability studies) may be acceptable, keeping in mind that peer reviewed articles may not contain the necessary details of the testing to make a judgement regarding the quality of the results."